Main illustration: Emily Haasch

 And the second half before closing a conversation:

-6. Make them smile.
 While checklists are great for making sure things are done correctly and consistently, it’s important they don’t turn us into robots.
 Customer delight is so important to our team, that we make it part of the checklist itself.
-Whether it’s a fun GIF to say goodbye, or letting them know they can reach out anytime, throwing a bit of positivity into the conversation makes it more enjoyable for your end user, and for your team.
+Whether it’s a fun GIF to say goodbye, or letting them know they can reach out anytime, throwing a bit of positivity into the conversation is a critical part of customer service and makes it more enjoyable for your end user, and for your team.

-This is just one example of how a checklist can be used to maintain focus on the finer details of your support process.
-It may not save lives, but it will help you aim for consistency in all your conversations.
+This is just one example of how a checklist can be used to maintain focus on the finer details of your support process and boost customer satisfaction.
+It may not save lives, but it will help you aim for consistency in all your conversations and sharpen the customer service skills of your team.

 Whether it’s a collective list written by your whole team, or a couple of lines in the back of your mind, the only thing easier than writing a checklist is following one.